sangheestyle/bigdiff-code/doc/README.md

 }
 ```

+Especially, you have to create an empty folder which all the cloned repositories will be under, and you need to register path of this folder in `local_repo_root`.
+It will be created automatically if there has no such `local_repo_root` folder, but you can avoid some potential problems with creating a folder on your own.

-I used personal access tokens (faked one) instead of github_password.
+Also, I used personal access tokens (faked one) instead of github_password.
 This is because I strongly recommend you to use [an access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) instead of github password.

 ## Run some examples
 There are some examples for basic functions.
 After reviewing them, you can integrate them into your web applications.